10 Tips for Selling Your Historical Home to the Right Buyer

 “Point out the original flooring, describe the details of the fireplace mantels, or even note the specifics of the building materials,” advises Block.
 “For example, we highlight fireplaces made from the Pennsylvania Bluestone that was popular during the Revolutionary War period.”

-Your home’s status as historical should also impact where you market it for sale.
-Agents savvy in historic home selling know that they need to widen their buyer pool net beyond the MLS.
+Agents savvy in historic home selling know they need to widen their buyer pool net beyond the MLS.
 Consider placing your historic home listing on specialty real estate websites like:

 Tip #10: Prepare for repair requests, then negotiate on what’s reasonable vs. not

-It took a lot of time and effort, but you got the work done and you’ve finally accepted a great offer on your historic house.
-The finish line is almost in sight, and then wham: your buyer sends you their home inspection report—and a multi-page repair request list.
+Say the right buyer fell in love with your historic home and you’ve officially accepted a superb offer.
+Congrats!
+The finish line is almost in sight, but then WHAM.
+Your buyer sends you their home inspection report… and a multi-page repair request list.

-That seemingly endless list contains all levels of fixes your buyer wants done before closing on the home—from the easy and affordable, to the complex and expensive.
+It’s a long list of fixes your buyer wants done before closing on the home — from easy and affordable, to complex and expensive.

-So how do you sort out which ones are doable and which ones are a definite “no” without tanking the sale?
-Keep in mind a couple of things:
+So, how do you sort out which ones are doable and which ones are a definite “no” without tanking the sale?

 If you don’t have the upfront funds to make repairs, then you’ll be able to disclose what you know to buyers ahead of time and adjust your pricing strategy to reflect any issues.